VerisimilitudeX/APCSA/1. Primitive Types/Concept Quizzes.md

 <ul>
   <li>What is programming?</li>
   <ul>
-    <li class="hidden">Programming is the process of creating solutions to problems by telling a computer what to do.</li>
+    <li style="color: transparent;">Programming is the process of creating solutions to problems by telling a computer what to do.</li>
 </ul>
   <li>Why is Java a popular programming language?</li>
   <li>What are some applications that can be built using Java?</li>